cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 ### Neutral

 - At this point, DOG cannot be fine tuned with too many parameters.
 The reason for this is that the protocol was very resilient based on all our tests.
-But this is something that might be revisted when users start using it in production.
+But this is something that might be revisited when users start using it in production.
 - Mixed networks are supported, nodes not having DOG enabled will not receive the new messages related to the protocol.
 But the network will not benefit from the protocol as expected.

 ## References